msimmond/ca-soils/README.md

 [![R-CMD-check](https://github.com/msimmond/ca-soils/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/msimmond/ca-soils/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+> Adapted from the [`soils`](https://github.com/WA-Department-of-Agriculture/soils) package developed by the Washington State Department of Agriculture and Washington State University as part of the Washington Soil Health Initiative.
+> `casoils` is a lightly modified version for California by **Maegen Simmonds** for the **California Farm Demonstration Network (CFDN)**, with support from **UC Agriculture and Natural Resources (UCANR)**.

 ## Overview

-Introducing {casoils}: an R package for California soil health data visualization and reporting needs. {casoils} provides an enhanced version of the {soils} package with dynamic grouping capabilities for treatment comparisons and automated report generation.

-{casoils} is based on and extends the {soils} package, which was developed by the Washington State Department of Agriculture and Washington State University as part of the Washington Soil Health Initiative.
-This California-specific adaptation provides enhanced functionality while preserving the core methodology of the original package.
+`casoils` is an R package for visualizing and reporting soil health data tailored to California’s unique agricultural context.
+It extends the [`soils`](https://github.com/WA-Department-of-Agriculture/soils) package developed by the Washington State Department of Agriculture and Washington State University, originally part of the **Washington Soil Health Initiative**.

-## Key Features
+**Note:** `casoils` involves only minor modifications to the original `soils` package — primarily to adjust default options, grouping behavior, and template content to suit California-specific datasets and workflows.

+The California-specific `casoils` package enhances that core functionality with:

-- **Dynamic Grouping Support**: New `set_dynamic_scales()` function for flexible treatment comparisons
+- Flexible grouping for treatment comparisons
-- **California-Specific Adaptations**: Tailored for UCANR and California Farm Demonstration Network
+- Customizable reporting tools
-- **Enhanced Visualization**: Improved plotting capabilities with dynamic symbol and color assignment
+- Enhanced plotting and visualization options
-- **Automated Reporting**: Streamlined report generation for soil health assessments
+- Integration with Quarto templates

 ## Requirements

-The report template uses [Quarto](https://quarto.org/docs/get-started/), which is the next-generation version of R Markdown.
+The report template uses [Quarto](https://quarto.org/docs/get-started/), the next-generation version of R Markdown.

-We assume you're using [RStudio v2022.07](https://dailies.rstudio.com/version/2022.07.2+576.pro12/) or later for editing and previewing Quarto documents.
-We **strongly recommend** you use the [latest release of RStudio](https://posit.co/download/rstudio-desktop/) for support of all Quarto features.
+We recommend using [RStudio v2022.07](https://dailies.rstudio.com/version/2022.07.2+576.pro12/) or later for editing and previewing Quarto documents.
+For full feature support, install the [latest release of RStudio](https://posit.co/download/rstudio-desktop/).

-To render Microsoft Word (MS Word) documents, you must have MS Word installed and activated.
+> To render Microsoft Word (`.docx`) reports, MS Word must be installed locally.

 ## Installation